kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

 ## The Bad

-The bad in this post is life before protocol extensions.
+The Bad in this post is life before protocol extensions.
 I'm a big fan of the WWDC 2015 session introducing [Protocol Oriented Programming](https://developer.apple.com/videos/play/wwdc2015/408) (POP).
 I remember being blown away when I saw it.
 I watched it again when I got home, and then again when I started doing more Swift development.

 The primary feature that enables POP is the extension of protocols.
 In essence, protocol extensions are powerful because they let us provide a default implementation for a protocol.
 I'm going to talk about a real world use case I came across.